 ALBUQUERQUE, N.M. -- A new documentary examines the diverse wildlife and landscape of the Rio Grande along the U.S.-Mexico border amid the political pressure to erect a border wall.

 "The River and The Wall" released Friday at select theaters nationwide and on iTunes follows five people who take a 60-day journey along the Rio Grande from El Paso to Brownsville, Texas.

-They travel by foot, mountain bike, canoe and horseback to document the natural physical barriers that already exist along the 1,200-mile (1,931 kilometer) border.
-They also film wildlife and talk to U.S.-Mexico border residents who see the region as one and who oppose plans to build a wall in rural, isolated areas.
+They travel by mountain bike, canoe, horseback, and foot to document the natural physical barriers that already exist along the 1,200-mile (1,931 kilometer) border.
+They also film wildlife and talk to U.S.-Mexico border residents who see the region as one and who oppose plans to build a wall in isolated areas.

-Director Ben Masters said he got the idea for the film after getting frustrated over how the border region and the debate over immigration were being portrayed in media.
+Director Ben Masters says he got the idea for the film after seeing how the border region and immigration were being portrayed in media.